Palms Casino Resort: Restaurants

 When Red Rock purchased the Palms, the company aimed to upgrade the resort's restaurants, hoping to attract an upper-class clientele.
 This included the removal of Hooters and the addition of a new restaurant by celebrity chefs such as Bobby Flay, Michael Symon, and Chris Santos.
 N9NE had been a popular staple at the resort since it debuted, but it was closed in 2017 amid the restaurant overhaul.
 It was replaced by Scotch 80 Prime, a fine-dining restaurant.
 It included a $3 million collection of whiskies, and artwork by Andy Warhol, Jean-Michel Basquiat, and Damien Hirst.

 The former Bistro Buffet was reopened as the A.Y.C.E.
-(All You Can Eat) buffet at the end of 2017, while Alize marked its closing after 16 years.
+(All You Can Eat) Buffet at the end of 2017, while Alize marked its closing after 16 years.
 It was replaced by a new restaurant from chef Marc Vetri.
 Flay opened his new restaurant, Shark, in 2019.
 A 5000 sqft restaurant, Greene St. Kitchen, was also opened by chef Lanny Chin and offered a variety of global dishes.
 A Tim Ho Wan dim sum restaurant opened later in 2019.

 The Palms reopened in 2022 with most of the same restaurants, as well as a new café.
+The A.Y.C.E.
+Buffet was kept, leaving the Palms among few locals casinos in Las Vegas to still offer a buffet after the COVID-19 pandemic.
+La Popular CDMX, a Mexican restaurant that included all-day breakfast and a taco bar, opened in 2023, replacing Shark after its pandemic-related closure three years earlier.
+It was the third U.S. location for La Popular, and closed a year after its debut.

+In August 2025, Palms announced the closure of both Mabel’s Bar & Q and Vetri Cucina.